Caspian tiger: Last sightings

 In Iraq, a tiger was killed near Mosul in 1887.

-In Georgia, the last known tiger was killed in 1922 near Tbilisi, after taking domestic livestock.
+In Georgia, the last known tiger was killed in 1922 near Tbilisi, after having taken domestic livestock.
 In China, tigers disappeared from the Tarim River basin in Xinjiang in the 1920s.
 In Azerbaijan, the last known tiger was killed in 1932; however, tigers were allegedly sighted in later years in the Talysh Mountains.

 In Turkey, a pair of tigers was allegedly killed in the area of Selçuk in 1943.
 Several tiger skins found in the early 1970s near Uludere indicated the presence of a tiger population in eastern Turkey.
 Questionnaire surveys conducted in this region revealed that one to eight tigers were killed each year until the mid-1980s, and that tigers likely had survived in the region until the early 1990s.
 Due to lack of interest, in addition to security and safety reasons, no further field surveys were carried out in the area.

-In Iran, one of the last known tigers was shot in Golestan National Park in 1953.
+In Iran, the tiger’s presence was reported only in the provinces of Mazandaran, Golestan, and North Khorasan by the late 1950s.
+One of the last known tigers was shot in Golestan National Park in 1953.
 Another individual was sighted in Golestān Province in 1958.
+A year later, another specimen was confirmed to have been killed on a forested range of the same park.
+Subsequent reports persisted, including a claimed sighting by villagers in Golidagh, along the Iranian–Turkmenian border in 1973, and another in 1971, when a tiger was reportedly seen in the mountain forests near Ramsar during a deer hunting trip.
+In 1974, in the Parvar region, experts from the department of environmental conservation discovered twenty footprints measuring 12 cm in length and 14.5 cm in width, preserved in both snow and gravel.
+Attempts were made to lure the owner of the footprints with bait, but no tiger ever appeared.

 In Turkmenistan, the last known tiger was killed in January 1954 in the Sumbar River valley in the Kopet-Dag Range.
 It reportedly disappeared in the Manasi River basin in the Tian Shan Range west of Ürümqi in the 1960s.
 The last record from the lower reaches of the Amu Darya river was an unconfirmed observation in 1968 near Nukus in the Aral Sea area.
 By the early 1970s, tigers disappeared from the river's lower reaches and the Pyzandh Valley in the Turkmen-Uzbek-Afghan border region.
 The Piandj River area between Afghanistan and Tajikistan was a stronghold of the Caspian tiger until the late 1960s.
 The latest sighting of a tiger in the Afghan-Tajik border area dates to 1998 in the Babatag Range.
 Two tigers were captured in April 1997 in Afghanistan's Laghman Province.

 In Kazakhstan, the last Caspian tiger was recorded in 1948, in the environs of the Ili River, the last known stronghold in the region of Lake Balkhash.
 In May 2006, a Kazakh hunter claimed to have seen a female Caspian tiger with cubs near Lake Balkhash.
 However, this sighting remains uncertain and unconfirmed.